 Through this effort, which was conceived and approved by the City Council in December 2004, the City’s Department of Public works has installed approximately four and a half miles of purple pipe – the type used to transport recycled water – in the Division Street Corridor.
 This area is bordered roughly by Avenue E and Lancaster Boulevard and a mile on either side of Division Street.
 Another half-mile of pipe has been laid along Avenue F to serve the Lancaster Landfill.

 While some may hesitate to use recycled water, rest assured that while it is not potable, it is quite safe for other uses, such as landscape irrigation.
 All recycled water meets the State of California’s Title 22 standards, which mandate that water be treated to specific levels depending on the intended use.
 Recycled water from a tertiary treatment plant has been in use at Apollo Park since the 1970s.

 The Recycled Water Direct Reuse Program is just one way the City is making an effort to preserve our water resources for future generations.

-For more information on recycled water, visit this site: Sanitation Districts of Los Angeles County, Water Reuse Information
+For more information on recycled water, visit: Sanitation Districts of Los Angeles County, Water Reuse Information